Sourcemap Explorer

 Does SimilarTech ever give developer-useful data?

 Occasionally.
 The technology timeline on a domain page can show you when a site swapped frameworks, which is interesting if you happen to have access.
-But the depth is thinner than what a free browser extension can give you on the live page.
+But the depth is thinner than what a free browser extension can give you on the live page, and you cannot derive sourcemap-level facts (exact versions, plugin slugs, internal libraries) from any SimilarTech surface.

 Other alternatives to compare